youpy/generic-step-sequencer/README.md

 }
 ```

-create and start a seuqencer
+create and start a sequencer

 ```typescript
 const sequencer = new Sequencer<MyParameter, MyStepExecutor>(